Izhevsk school shooting: Reactions

 Kremlin Press Secretary Dmitry Peskov described the attack as "a terrorist act by a person who apparently belongs to a neo-fascist organisation or group".

 Aleksandr Brechalov, the head of the Udmurt Republic, declared three days of mourning.

-Words of condolences to the relatives of the victims and the injured were expressed by Russian president Vladimir Putin, Russian prime minister Mikhail Mishustin, and heads and representatives of the country's regions.
+Words of condolences to the relatives of the victims and the injured were expressed by Russian President Vladimir Putin, Russian Prime Minister Mikhail Mishustin, and heads and representatives of the country's regions.
 Spontaneous memorials were organized in a number of cities of Russia and abroad.

-The heads and representatives of foreign states and international organizations, including Xi Jinping, the United Nations, the European Union, the Egyptian Ministry of Foreign Affairs, and the U.S. Embassy in Russia expressed their condolences, as well as words of condemnation of the shooting.
+The heads and representatives of foreign states and international organizations, including Chinese President Xi Jinping, the United Nations, the European Union, the Egyptian Ministry of Foreign Affairs, and the U.S. Embassy in Russia expressed their condolences, as well as words of condemnation of the shooting.